A5H73Y/Parkour/docs/tutorials/parkour-config.md

 # ParkourKit settings
 ParkourKit:
+  # Should ParkourKits be enabled.
+If this is set to false, finish blocks will no longer work and Courses must be finished using a Finish Sign or other means.
+  Enabled: true
+  # Should Vehicles be affected by ParkourKits when driven upon (excludes repulse and climb blocks)
+  IncludeVehicles: false
+  # Detect the closest block to the Player while floating on a solid block
+  FloatingClosestBlock: true
   # When a Kit is requested, should it replace the Player's inventory
   ReplaceInventory: true
   # When a Kit is requested, should a Sign be included in the Kit